ioi-2022/toki-cms-contest/origami/statement/index.md

   * $j$ denotes the leaf node number (corresponds to the input),
   * $(x_j, y_j)$ denotes the point coordinate as the representative of node $j$.

+The leaf node numbers in the output file must be distinct.

 ## Example

 Consider the following input: